Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 11 September 2025 13.38.09 UTC
+- WIB: Kamis, 11 September 2025 14.25.23 UTC
-- WITA: Kamis, 11 September 2025 14.38.09 UTC
+- WITA: Kamis, 11 September 2025 15.25.23 UTC
-- WIT: Kamis, 11 September 2025 15.38.09 UTC
+- WIT: Kamis, 11 September 2025 16.25.23 UTC

 Kutipan Inspiratif:
-"Human nature is evil, and goodness is caused by intentional activity."
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

-Kategori: nature
+Kategori: success